Travel advice for India

 Not sure when to go?
 Read all about the best time to visit India.

 Kashmir and the Himalayas come alive in December, blossoming under a pristine white blanket of snow.
 This gives every visitor picturesque views, perfect for those romantic or postcard-worthy snapshots.
-Kashmir, often referred to as 'Paradise on Earth', will never fail to surprise you with the beauty of its snow-laden landscapes, inviting ski resorts and scenic attractions like the Gadsar Lake, Sonamarg and Shalimar Bagh gardens.
+Kashmir, often referred to as 'Paradise on Earth', will never fail to surprise you with the beauty of its snow-laden landscapes, inviting ski resorts and scenic attractions like the Gadsar Lake, Sonamarg and Shalimar Bagh yards.

 When visiting Sikkim, nestled on the border of Tibet and Nepal, one can engage in exciting trekking experiences or simply marvel at the magnificent surrounding views.